flare-labs-ltd/fasset-bots/docs/setup.md

 2. Generate the private keys bound to agent bot operations using the following command:

     ```console
-    yarn user-bot generateSecrets --agent --output secrets.json
+    yarn key-gen generateSecrets --agent MANAGEMENT_ADDRESS --user --output secrets.json
     ```

+   where MANAGEMENT_ADDRESS is your adress from Metamask.

    You should have the generated `secrets.json` file in the root folder and now you need to provide the API key values for `native_rpc`, `xrp_rpc` and `indexer`.
 You can ask for these values from us during the beta testing phase.

-   The relevant field for the agent is the `owner` field, which contains two accounts:
+   The relevant field for the agent is the `owner` field, which contains three accounts:

+   - The Flare management account, with only the account address (private key will never be on server).
-   - The Flare account funds the agent vaults and pays gas fees for various smart contract calls.
+   - The Flare work account funds the agent vaults and pays gas fees for various smart contract calls.
 Fund this account with enough CFLR and USDC to deposit collateral to agent vaults and pay for transaction gas fees.
 You can reach out to us, and we can provide these funds.
    - The underlying test-XRP account pays the underlying chain's transaction fees.
 Activate this account by sending test-XRP to it.
 You can use the [faucet](https://yusufsahinhamza.github.io/xrp-testnet-faucet/).

+3. Assign work address to your owner: connect Coston block explorer to your metamask, find contract `AgentOwnerRegistry` and execute `setWorkAddress` with address owner.native.address from generated secrets.json.

-3. Grant read access to `secrets.json` by:
+4. Grant read access to `secrets.json` by:

    ```console
    chmod 600 secrets.json
    ```

-4. We need to whitelist your native address.
-Please provide `owner.native_address` from the `secrets.json` file.
+5. We need to whitelist your native address.
+Please provide `owner.management.address` from the `secrets.json` file.

 ## Create an Agent Vault